jadecobra/python_tdd_exercises/source/index.rst

 I recommend reading `Kent Beck’s <https://en.wikipedia.org/wiki/Kent_Beck>`_ `Test Driven Development by Example`_ and `Martin Fowler’s <https://en.wikipedia.org/wiki/Martin_Fowler_(software_engineer)>`_ `Refactoring`_, they both influenced the way I write programs.

 *********************************************************************************
-who is this book for?
+who is this for?
 *********************************************************************************

-* If you are interested in Python, this book is for you
+* If you are interested in Python, this is for you
 * If you just started your journey, CONGRATULATIONS!
-You picked Python from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ out there, Celebrate it, this book is for you
+You picked Python from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ out there, Celebrate it, this is for you
-* If you are new to `Test Driven Development`_ in Python, this book is for you
+* If you are new to `Test Driven Development`_ in Python, this is for you
-* If you already use Python but do not know any of the Exceptions_ below, this book is for you
+* If you already use Python but do not know any of the Exceptions_ below, this is for you

   - :ref:`AssertionError`
   - :ref:`AttributeError`